Romanian Homemade Borsch

 Step 5

-I put a lid on it and left it at room temperature for 2 days, to ferment well.
+Cover with a lid and leave at room temperature for 2 days to ferment properly.

 Romanian Homemade Borsch - Step 5